 - Configure metadata on the hosted feature layer that you want the hosted WFS layer to inherit.

 When you publish a hosted WFS layer, the WFS layer inherits metadata from the hosted feature layer.
 This metadata information also populates the WFS service's capabilities file.

 - Click Publish > WFS.

-- Type a Title, Tags, and Summary for the hosted WFS layer.
+- Fill in Title, Tags, and Summary for the hosted WFS layer.

 The title must start with a letter or underscore (_).
 It can contain letters, numbers, hyphens (-), underscores, or periods (.) but cannot contain spaces.

-- Choose in which folder to save the hosted WFS layer.
+- Choose a folder in which to save the hosted WFS layer.

 - Click OK.

 - Once publishing completes, share the hosted WFS layer with everyone.